-Today, let’s take a look at your 2022 Content Strategy as we get ready to head into a New Year soon.
+Look at your 2023 Content Strategy as we head into a New Year soon.
 Because think about it like this; nothing can feel worse than scrambling at the last minute to come up with a social media post idea, right?

-The thing is however, is that sometimes last minute can be a good thing.
-Maybe it’s an adrenaline rush, or maybe it’s the pressure, the emotional reaction to something.
-Sometimes it can be the greatest post you’ve ever put out there.
+The thing, however, is that sometimes the last minute can be a good thing.
+It could be an adrenaline rush or the pressure, the emotional reaction to something.
+Sometimes it can be the most incredible post you’ve ever put out there.

 But more often, it’s not.

-You see, when we create content in ‘last-minute-mode‘ we end up rushing or not really thinking things through.
-Maybe it’s typos, or even find that our intention of the post falls short or, you had no real intention behind it at all!
+You see, when we create content in ‘last-minute mode, ‘we end up rushing or not thinking things through.
+It could be typos, or you even find that our post’s intention needs to be revised, or you had no real purpose behind it!

-That is why we believe there’s a much better way to planning your content.
-A way that takes into account your 2020 content strategy and your goals for the long-term.
+That is why there’s a much better way to plan your content.
+A method that takes into account your 2020 content strategy and your goals for the long term.